arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

   </div>
 </div>

-Once we found market interest, I served as design lead to prepare Falcon for commercial release as Flow Design.
-Serious users were on Windows, so the first step was to redesign the UI for desktop usability.
+Once market interest was identified, I served as design lead to prepare Falcon for commercial release as Flow Design.
+Serious users were on Windows, so the first step was to redesign the UI and tailor usability for a desktop environment.

 In addition to designing for the platform, the redesign provided an opportunity to eliminate unused features, emphasize top features, and optimize the workflow based on what we had learned from early adopters.